Gurp5/Keras-ML-Project/README.md

 - `README.md`: This file, containing an overview of the project and instructions for getting started.
 - `concrete_data.csv`: The dataset used in the project.
-- `notebooks/`: Directory containing Jupyter Notebooks with the project code.
+- `RM- Keras1.ipynb`: Directory containing Jupyter Notebooks with the project code.

 ## Usage

-Go to the Jupyter Notebooks to execute the code and analyze the results.
+Go to the Jupyter Notebooks 'RM- Keras1.ipynb' file to execute the code and analyze the results.

 ## Contributing